-Figures 2 and 3 also demonstrate that many areas of the country are characterized by a high degree of nonselective market power.
-Among MSAs, the top quartile has a Herfindahl index above 0.68 and among counties it is 0.94.
+Figures 8.2 and 8.3 also demonstrate that many areas of the country are characterized by a high degree of nonselective market power.
+Among MSAs, the top quartile has a Herfindahl index above 0.68, and among counties, it is 0.94.
 In contrast, the bottom quartile of the distribution has little market power, especially among MSAs.
 Thus, there is much geographic variation in the scope for online postsecondary options to have competitive effects on local higher education markets.

-III.C.
-Measuring Internet Penetration Rates
+8.3.3 Measuring Internet Penetration Rates

 Internet penetration rates are calculated at the state-year level using the Current Population Survey (CPS).
-Beginning in 1989, the CPS has included questions in various forms about Internet access and usage.
-These questions were asking in 1989, 1993, 1997, 1998, 2000, 2001, 2003, 2007, 2009, 2010 and 2012.
-We follow the approach developed in Goolsbee, Lovenheim and Slemrod (2010) to construct a state-year panel of Internet access rates that accounts for the fact that the wording of the question changes over time.
-In 1989 and 1993, a respondent is defined as having Internet access if he reports that he has e-mail or a computer with a modem.
-In the 1997-2003 surveys we code a respondent as having Internet access if she responds that she has access to the Internet at home, school or work.
-Post-2003, the CPS directly asks if respondents have Internet access.
-Between survey years, state-level Internet penetration rates are linearly interpolated.
+Beginning in 1989, the CPS has included questions in various forms about internet access and usage.
+These questions were asked in 1989, 1993, 1997, 1998, 2000, 2001, 2003, 2007, 2009, 2010, and 2012.
+We follow the approach developed in Goolsbee, Lovenheim, and Slemrod (2010) to construct a state-year panel of internet access rates that accounts for the fact that the wording of the questions changes over time.
+In 1989 and 1993, a respondent is defined as having internet access if he or she reports having email or a computer with a modem.
+In the 1997-2003 surveys, we code respondents as having internet access if they respond that they have access to the internet at home, school, or work.
+Post-2003, the CPS directly asks if respondents have internet access.
+Between survey years, state-level internet penetration rates are linearly interpolated.